makerdao/mips/MIP30/mip30.md

 COMP rewards are determined by the total assets that a user has supplied and borrowed from Compound.
-Effective COMP farming requires "leverage": a cAsset is supplied, and the underlying is then borrowed and resupplied again.
+Effective COMP farming requires "leverage": a cToken is supplied, and the underlying is then borrowed and resupplied again.
 This is repeated to maximise the total amount that a user has supplied / borrowed, up to _four times_ the initial amount in the case of USDC^.
 This repeated supply / borrow method is in use by the majority